llaske/sugarizer-server/docs/migrate.md

 docker ps
 ```

-The id is the one on the line named `sugarizer-server_server`.
+The id is the one on the line named `sugarizer-server_mongodb`.

 Now attach a bash shell on the running MongoDB instance by running: